Circles24/cpp-json-validtor/README.md

 # cpp-json-validtor
-simple json validtor written in cpp
+simple json validator written in cpp
 <br>
 To validate some json file
 <br>